dy/gl-spectrum/readme.md

 	//0 - place at the bottom, .5 - place symmetrically, 1. - place at the top
 	align: 0,

-	//A trail spectrum - max within the last N snapshots, rendered as a line.
+	//Display max within the last N snapshots.
 0 - no trail.
 	trail: 0,

 	//the width of a bar.
 Affects the mask.